RLNT/sinus-staff-list/CONFIGURATION.md

     - optional option | default value: `[B]%name%[/B]`
     - enter the format a username should have in the list
     - available placeholders:
-      - %name% - the name of the user
+      - %name% - the name of the client

     *Info*:
     - defines the format of a username and how it's shown in the staff list